gniewomir/kabar/README.md

 * Form, Fields and Storage object moved to utility
 * getForId(), saveForId(), searchStorage() methods added to form fields
 * Storage objects updated() method  now allows setting updated value
-* Adjust AdminUI components to have more sonsitent API when applicable
+* Adjust AdminUI components to have more consitent API when applicable

 #### In progress
 * Add "Table" templates for all fields